dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

     url: department-similarity/pair-similarity.png
 og_image: department-similarity/pair-similarity.png
 stylesheets:
-    - /css/posts/course-catalog/grid.min.css
+    - /css/posts/department-similarity/grid.min.css
-    - /css/posts/course-catalog/container.min.css
+    - /css/posts/department-similarity/container.min.css
-    - /css/posts/course-catalog/table.min.css
+    - /css/posts/department-similarity/table.min.css
-    - /css/posts/course-catalog/dropdown.min.css
+    - /css/posts/department-similarity/dropdown.min.css
-    - /css/posts/course-catalog/statistic.min.css
+    - /css/posts/department-similarity/statistic.min.css
-    - /css/posts/course-catalog/app.css
+    - /css/posts/department-similarity/app.css
 scripts:
     - /js/lib/jquery-3.1.1.min.js
-    - /js/posts/course-catalog/libs/d3.min.js
+    - /js/posts/department-similarity/libs/d3.min.js
-    - /js/posts/course-catalog/libs/d3-tip.js
+    - /js/posts/department-similarity/libs/d3-tip.js
-    - /js/posts/course-catalog/tables.js
+    - /js/posts/department-similarity/tables.js
-    - /js/posts/course-catalog/scatterplot.js
+    - /js/posts/department-similarity/scatterplot.js
-    - /js/posts/course-catalog/pair-similarity.js
+    - /js/posts/department-similarity/pair-similarity.js
 ---

 From Plato to Pluto, the hundreds of subjects taught at UCLA cover much of the knowledge scholars accumulated over time, but how can we identify the relations between different fields of study?
-With the geography of UCLA as a guide, we could put a divider line near Powell Library and get two buckets – the North and South campuses.
-Yet intuition and [memes](https://www.facebook.com/photo.php?fbid=1386003851449756&set=gm.227389317732629&type=3&permPage=1) cannot provide a consistent blueprint for how to analyze the relations between subjects.
+With the geography of UCLA as a guide, we could draw a line near Powell Library and get the North and South campuses.
+Yet intuition and [memes](https://www.facebook.com/photo.php?fbid=1386003851449756&set=gm.227389317732629&type=3&permPage=1) cannot provide a consistent way for analyzing the relations between subjects.

 The good news is that the UCLA Registrar provides valuable information that allow us to more precisely determine what each academic department is about.
 Using [course descriptions](http://www.registrar.ucla.edu/Academics/Course-Descriptions) as well as [departmental objectives](http://catalog.registrar.ucla.edu/ucla-cat2016-224.html), we apply a variant of the *word2vec* algorithm – a machine learning model that can capture the semantic meaning of words – to quantify each department as a list of numbers.
-These numbers provide a blueprint for analyzing the links and clusters that relate departments with one another.
-Technical details are described later in the article.
+These numbers provide a blueprint for analyzing the links and clusters that relate one department to another.

-## Plotting UCLA departments
+## Re-mapping UCLA departments

-We can locate each department on a map and visually summarize this analysis as a scatter plot.
+We can visualize this analysis as a scatter plot and locate each department on a "map".
 A few departments are labeled, but feel free to hover over any point.

   <div class='ui grid centered' id='scatterplot-wrapper'>
       <div class='twelve wide column' id='scatterplot'>